anoited007/personalized-tab/README.md

 ## Overview

-The "Personalized Tab" Chrome Extension is a versatile new tab replacement designed to enhance your browsing experience.
+The "Personalized Tab" Chrome Extension is a versatile new tab replacement designed to enhance your productivity.
 It provides a customized dashboard with features aimed at increasing productivity, keeping you informed, and making your browser's new tab page more personal.

 ## Get from Chrome